Vazha-Pshavela

-Vazha-Pshavela (ვაჟა-ფშაველა), simply referred to as Vazha (ვაჟა) (14 July 1861 – 10 July 1915), is the pen name of the Georgian poet and writer Luka Razikashvili (ლუკა რაზიკაშვილი).
+Vazha-Pshavela (ვაჟა-ფშაველა), simply referred to as Vazha (ვაჟა) (14 July 1861 – 10 July 1915), is the pen name of the Georgian poet and writer Luk’a Razik’ashvili (ლუკა რაზიკაშვილი).

-"Vazha-Pshavela" literally means "a son of Pshavians" in Georgian.

 Life

 Vazha-Pshavela was born into a family of clergymen in the small village of Chargali, situated in the mountainous Pshavi province of Eastern Georgia.
 His appreciation of nature and hunting was influenced by his uncle, Boygar Razikashvili, with allusions to him appearing in Vazha-Pshavela’s literary work.
 He graduated from the Pedagogical Seminary in Gori in 1882, where he closely associated with Georgian populists (Russian term narodniki).
 In 1883, he entered the Faculty of Law at St. Petersburg University (Russia) as a non-credit student but returned to Georgia in 1884 due to financial constraints.
 Upon returning, he worked as a teacher of the Georgian language and gained prominence as a notable representative of the National-Liberation movement of Georgia.

 Vazha-Pshavela began his literary career in the mid-1880s.
 In his works, he depicted the everyday life and psychology of his contemporary Pshavs with remarkable insight.
 He authored numerous significant literary works, including 36 epics, around 400 poems ("Aluda Ketelauri", "Bakhtrioni", "Gogotur and Apshina", "Host and Guest", "The Snake-Eater", "Eteri", "Mindia", etc.), plays, stories, as well as literary criticism, journalism, and scholarly articles of ethnographic interest.
 Even in fiction, he portrayed the life of the Georgian highlander with near-ethnographic precision, encompassing an entire mythological worldview.
 In his poetry, he addressed the heroic past of his people and celebrated their struggle against both external and internal adversaries (poems "A Wounded Snow Leopard" (1890), "A Letter of a Pshav Soldier to His Mother" (1915), etc.).